Razor0494/Bases2_Proyecto1/README.md

 GRANT CREATE USER TO it1, it2, it3, admin1, admin2;
 GRANT CREATE TABLE TO it1, it2, it3;
 GRANT CREATE VIEW TO guest1;

+GRANT DBA TO DB1;
+GRANT DBA TO DB2;
 ```

 # ***Creación de vista VOTOSPRESIDENTE*** #